Baked Goat Cheese Dip

 Step 2

-Mix ingredients in a food processor.
-To a bowl of a food processor, combine the soft goat cheese, cream cheese, and half and half.
-Creamy together until it’s very soft.
-You may need to add a little extra half and half.
+Mix ingredients in food processor.
+To a bowl of a food processor, combine the soft goat cheese, cream cheese, and olive oil.
+Process ingredients until creamy.

 Step 3

 Add dip to a small baking dish.
-Then use a rubber spatula to spoon dip into a shallow baking dish.
+Then use a silicone spatula to spoon dip into a shallow baking dish.
 Smooth out evenly.
-Add a big drizzle of maple syrup to the top.

 Step 4